Bat Out of Hell II: Back into Hell: Reception

-Looking at how "Steinman's old-fashioned teen-dream rock 'n' roll fantasies" fits in with the music culture of 1993, Kerrang! suggests that it would not appeal to "Nirvana and Metallica fans, but there's an older generation of rockers out there who will, quite properly, worship this album."
-Their four-star review declares that "it is a work of genius, a ready made rock classic and arguably the last word in rock operas."
+Looking at how "Steinman's old-fashioned teen-dream rock 'n' roll fantasies" fits in with the music culture of 1993, Kerrang! suggested that it would not appeal to "Nirvana and Metallica fans, but there's an older generation of rockers out there who will, quite properly, worship this album."
+Their four-star review declared that "it is a work of genius, a ready made rock classic and arguably the last word in rock operas."
 In The Tip Sheet, Jonathan King labelled it a "glorious, splendid album", celebrating Meat Loaf's "operatically gorgeous" voice and Steinman's "superb" songs, arrangements and production.
 "You'll be blown away.
 Better still you'll catch yourself openly laughing out loud at times with delight.
 You know what to expect yet it's constantly better, fresher and brighter than you hope.
 If they had a Mercury Music Prize for American albums, this would win it hands down."

-In a 1999 documentary celebrating the original album, Meat Loaf says that Bat Out of Hell polarizes people: some hate it, and some worship it.
+In a 1999 documentary celebrating the original album, Meat Loaf said that Bat Out of Hell polarized people: "Some hate it, and some worship it."
 The bombast did not meet some critics' approval.
 As with the first album, Rolling Stone gave the album a mixed review.
-They call it "harmless, low-octane operatic drivel" with "insufferably long Steinman compositions with equally long names".
+They called it "harmless, low-octane operatic drivel" with "insufferably long Steinman compositions with equally long names".
 Non-specialist publications gave the most negative reviews.
-The Fort Worth Star-Telegram also referred to the length of the songs, in which Steinman "vomits up 75 minutes of endlessly repeated choruses".
+The Fort Worth Star-Telegram also referred to the length of the songs, in which they said Steinman "vomits up 75 minutes of endlessly repeated choruses".
 The newspaper branded it "the worst pop album of 1993".
 The Des Moines Register thought that the album was "wallowing in excess so gratuitous as to make Michael Bolton, by comparison, seem a master of understatement...
 Mountains of banshee-like wailing guitars!
 Thunderous drums!
 Herniated vocals!
 Profoundly stupid lyrics!
 Gack.
 This isn't pandering to the lowest common denominator—it's lowering the lowest common denominator."

 Like the original, retrospective reviews have been appreciative.
-AllMusic appreciates the bombast and "the pseudo-operatic splendor of Jim Steinman's grandly cinematic songs."
-Responding to concerns about length and overstatement, they reply, "that's precisely the point of this album, and is also why it works so well.
+AllMusic appreciated the bombast and "the pseudo-operatic splendor of Jim Steinman's grandly cinematic songs."
+Responding to concerns about length and overstatement, they replied, "that's precisely the point of this album, and is also why it works so well.
 No other rock 'n' roller besides Meat Loaf could pull off the humor and theatricality of Back Into Hell and make it seem real.
 In that sense, it's a worthy successor to the original."